Summary

 • Resilience & community led response Co-led interagency initiative on “Characteristics of a Disaster Resilient Community”, a globally acknowledged measurement framework for community led DRR Commissioned development of "Disasters and the Local Church", an open source e-training for national FBOs to equip themselves in CBDRM

-• International policy frameworks Lobbying for the agency of crisis affected populations, attended at World Humanitarian Summit and World Conference for Risk Reduction in Sendai, facilitating faith based actors at side events, ensuring a faith centered voice was in the closing narrative and goals
+• International policy frameworks Lobbying for the agency of crisis affected populations, attended at World Humanitarian Summit and World Conference for Risk Reduction in Sendai, facilitating faith based actors at side events, ensuring a faith centred voice was in the closing narrative and goals

 • Innovation & funding Developed Tearfund's Drought Risk Insurance pilot for anticipatory action Collaborated with private sector and philanthropic foundations, convincing Tearfund senior leadership of its potential